Children's Foot Health

 They Don’t Want to Show You Their Feet

 Children may feel pain or notice a change in the appearance of their feet or nails but don’t tell their parents because they fear a trip to the Podiatrist.
 Parents should make a habit of inspecting their child’s feet at a young age.
-Look for any changes such as calluses, growths, skin discoloration, or redness and swelling around the toenails.
+Look for any changes such as calluses, growths, skin discolouration, or redness and swelling around the toenails.

 Your Child Often Trips and Falls